 The College provides high-quality student support services that are regularly evaluated and improved upon to support students more equitably in completing their educational and life goals.
-Programs and services adhere and support the College's mission to serve with equity, opportunity and social justice as the guiding principles and to empower and prepare students from diverse backgrounds to succeed academically and to be civically responsible global citizens (Evergreen Valley College Mission Statement).
+Programs and services adhere to and support the College's mission to guide all students to pathways that reach their educational and career goals through equity centered, innovative academic programs and support services.
+By creating a learning environment where everyone feels welcomed and supported.
 Program Review, outcomes assessment, policies and procedures ensure the standards of the College and District are met, as do co-curricular and athletics oversight processes.
 The College prides itself on its dedication to the student voice and its innovative commitment to equity, high-impact student support services, mental health and basic needs services, as well as social justice and antiracism programs and activities.